Board of Directors

 President

-Matt is a Certified eDiscovery Specialist and Information Governance Professional with 15 years of experience supporting organizations with information governance challenges and compliance with their eDiscovery obligations.
-He is the Executive Director of Discovery Services at Trustpoint.One where he leads strategy and training for the sales team, consults with clients, delivers CLE training and is a frequent speaker on topics including emoji, internet of things, mathematics of technology assisted review, information governance and eDiscovery.
-Matt earned his B.A. in Mathematics Applied Sciences from UC San Diego and was a mathlete.
+Matt is a Certified eDiscovery Specialist and Information Governance Professional with 18 years of experience supporting organizations in addressing information governance challenges and ensuring compliance with their eDiscovery obligations.
+He is the Vice President of Customer Experience at Level Legal, where he leads strategy and training for the sales team, consults with clients, delivers CLE training, and is a frequent speaker on topics including emoji, internet of things, mathematics of technology assisted review, information governance, and eDiscovery.
+Matt serves on the board of the Association of Certified eDiscovery Specialists' Jacksonville chapter, supporting legal professionals through networking and eDiscovery education.
+He earned his B.A. in Mathematics Applied Sciences from UC San Diego and was a mathlete.
 During his free time, Matt enjoys working out on the Peloton and being a sports fanatic with his wife and four kids.

 Vice President